▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Before buying a “Korea Jindo Dog”

 Few dog lovers in Europe are likely to ask this question, since the Korea Jindo Dog It's very weird.
 It also, you must be a nature lover and have a house or apartment at ground level in the countryside, because this four-legged friend must have a fenced-in property at his disposal, who can monitor.
 The fence must be generously planned, because the breed has a clear talent for jumping.
-Therefore, The minimum height of a fence should be 1,80 m.
+So, The minimum height of a fence should be 1,80 m.
 But still keep an eye on your four-legged friend: Many young Jindo, if you have been alone for too long, the urge to discover has taken hold of him: The cunning dogs have quickly learned that a path can be prepared by digging even under fences.

 In any case, the intelligence of Jindo can be too much for quite comfortable dog owners who are supposed to keep you physically and mentally busy.
 This active and above average dog will take up a lot of time on your trips together, because you need to go out, what should normally be done on a leash due to his hunting instinct.